Clastify logo

 Fringes from two coherent slits

-Young's double-slit experiment is an interference experiment where coherent waves from two narrow slits overlap, producing regularly spaced maxima and minima.
-For light, the maxima appear as bright fringes and the minima as dark fringes.
+Young's double-slit experiment is an interference experiment where coherent waves from two narrow slits overlap, producing a regular pattern of maxima and minima.
+For light, the maxima appear as bright fringes; the minima appear as dark fringes.

 Image